Algorithms

 - the ERMiner algorithm (Fournier-Viger et al., 2014)

-- the RuleGrowth algorithm (Fournier-Viger et al., 2011, Fournier-Viger et al., 2015, powerpoint, video)
+- the RuleGrowth algorithm (Fournier-Viger et al., 2011, Fournier-Viger et al., 2015, 📊 slides ▶ video)

-- the CMRules algorithm (Fournier-Viger et al., 2010, powerpoint)
+- the CMRules algorithm (Fournier-Viger et al., 2010, 📊 slides ▶ video)

 - the CMDeo algorithm (Fournier-Viger et al., 2010)

-- the RuleGen algorithm (Zaki et al, 2001)
+- the RuleGen algorithm (Zaki et al., 2001)

-database with the window size constraint
+with the window size constraint

-- the TRuleGrowth algorithm (Fournier-Viger, 2012a, Fournier-Viger et al., 2015)
+- the TRuleGrowth algorithm (Fournier-Viger, 2012, Fournier-Viger et al., 2015)

-- algorithms for mining top-k sequential rules in a sequence
+- algorithms for mining top-k sequential rules in a sequence database

-- the TopSeqRules algorithm for mining the top-k sequential rules (Fournier-Viger et al., 2011, powerpoint)
+- the TopSeqRules algorithm (Fournier-Viger et al., 2011, 📊 slides)

-sequential rules in a sequence database
+- algorithm for mining high-utility sequential rules in a sequence database

 - the HUSRM algorithm (Zida et al., 2015)